Commentary On China And How To Use Macroeconomics In Your Investing

 PPP or Nominal?
 And the implication for profit margins

 There are people who think China needs to become a democracy to grow further.
 But I think that is also wrong.
-First there are much richer countries with Authoritarian regimes.
+First, there are much richer countries with Authoritarian regimes.
 And within China there are areas that are almost as rich as first world countries.
 Shenzhen has a population of 12 million with a nominal GDP per capita of $25,000 and PPP of $50,000.
 And the legitimacy of the Chinese government is much more dependent on growth than for example in Russia.
 So they make much more effort to do the right thing.

-But this raises another question, if using PPP vs just nominal GDP per capita, the discount is smaller.
-China has a PPP of $16,000 vs the United states of $57,000.
+But this raises another question, if using PPP vs. just nominal GDP per capita, the discount is smaller.
+China has a PPP of $16,000 vs. the United states of $57,000.
 So if the US grows 2%, and China grows 5% for 8 years, then the discount would be 65%.
 Still large, but not as large as 82%.

-In my amateur economist opinion a big delta between PPP and nominal GDP per capita mostly indicates an uneven amount of development.
-So basically some area's are highly developed, with large undeveloped areas.
+In my amateur economist opinion, a big delta between PPP and nominal GDP per capita mostly indicates an uneven amount of development.
+So basically some areas are highly developed, with large undeveloped areas.
 Generally your environment is very important to do well economically.
-Things like proper roads, stable electricity, internet, functioning law and order, how many educated people there are nearby etc etc, matter a lot.
+Things like proper roads, stable electricity, internet, functioning law and order, how many educated people there are nearby, etc., matter a lot.
 Place a 100 brilliant engineers and scientists in Somalia and see how much less productive they are to prove my point.

-I put this in bolded because it is so important to understand the point I try to make below.
+I put this in bold because it is so important to understand the point I try to make below.

 To illustrate what I mean, take a look at these two lists:

-PPP)_per_capita" rel="nofollow">List of countries by GDP (PPP) per capita - Wikipedia
+List of countries by GDP (PPP) per capita - Wikipedia

 List of countries by GDP (nominal) per capita - Wikipedia